 Begin your Ybor City experience with an informal breakfast at La Segunda Bakery (ask anyone at the counter for a tour of the bakery – chances are one of the owners of this family-run Ybor establishment will gladly take you inside).
 It’s located at 2512 N. 15th Street (813) 248-1531.
 For more than 100 years, this Ybor City institution has provided the special bread that makes a Cuban sandwich (the official sandwich of Tampa) so unique.
 The loaves are baked in earthen forms as they always have been.
 A single piece of palm leave laid down the middle of each loaf both creates the iconic crease in the top and gauges when the baking is done: when the leaf turns brown and starts to curl, it’s time for the bread to come out.

 You’re now ready for a Mafia Tour of Ybor City with Scott Deitche (90 mins to 2 hrs).
 Tampa has a long history of underground organizations and was the home of notorious mobster Santo Trafficante in the 1960s and 1970s.
-Tampa’s federal courthouse (now a beautiful boutique hotel, Le Meridien) was the setting for the trials set in motion by Robert Mazur’s deep undercover investigation of the Medellín drug cartel and money laundering by BCCI – and recounted in the book The Infiltrator, which was turned into a movie by the same name last summer, and starring Bryan Cranston in the main role.
+Tampa’s federal courthouse (now a beautiful boutique hotel, Le Meridien) was the setting for the trials set in motion by Robert Mazur’s deep undercover investigation of the Medellín drug cartel and money laundering by BCCI – and recounted in the book The Infiltrator, which was turned into a movie by the same name.

 Ybor City’s unique history envelops this restaurant in the landmark Centro Español, one of five ethnic social clubs that were (and in some cases still are) the hubs for life among Ybor City’s immigrant-rich community.
 The Centro Español served Ybor’s Spanish and Cuban communities with tea dances up to the 1950s.
 Other clubs that remain in operation are the Cuban Club, the Italian Club, and the Spanish Centro Asturiano.